kwur/new-kwur-site/_posts/2010-03-03-album-review-a-faulty-chromosome-craving-to-be-coddled.md

 ---
 id: 488
-title: 'Album Review: A Faulty Chromosome, &quot;Craving To Be Coddled&#8230;&quot;'
+title: 'Album Review: A Faulty Chromosome, "Craving To Be Coddled…"'
 date: 2010-03-03T07:58:00+00:00
 author: The Intern
 layout: post